tallamjr/big-bear-demo/README.md

 RuntimeError: Failed to dlopen libcudart.so.12
 ```

+> [!IMPORTANT]
+>
+> Perhaps best to ignore the above for now...
-While I was expecting an error, it's not what I was after.
+> While I was expecting an error, it's not what I was after.
 The above needs to be
-addressed.
+> addressed.

 What I was expecting is that we get an OOM error.
 This is to be expected since
 we are doing no optimisations in terms of the query plan and therefore eagerly